FIND TIPS ON HOW TO READ THE BIBLE IN A YEAR PLUS LEARN ADDITIONAL WAYS TO MAKE YOUR BIBLE IN A YEAR PLAN MORE INTERACTIVE

 Truly connecting with your why, your motivation, is what will keep you chugging at your goal even on days when you are exhausted or just want to call it quits.
-Are you reading the Bible in 90 days just because everyone else is doing it?
+Are you reading the Bible in a year just because everyone else is doing it?
 Or is it just an arbitrary goal?
-Reading through the Bible in 90 days gives you an excellent overview of the Bible.
-Once you have completed your Bible in 90 days reading plan, you can always follow-up with more in-depth studies of the different books of the Bible.
+Reading the Bible in one year gives you an excellent overview of the Bible.
+Once you have completed reading through the Bible in a year, you can always follow-up with more in-depth studies of the different books of the Bible.
 Included below are some of my best to help you on your journey of reading the Bible in a year.

-Getting Started With Reading The Bible In 90 Days
+Be Realistic With Reading The Bible In A Year

 There is a popular saying that “you can’t know where you are going if you don’t know where you are coming from.”
 Whoever penned those words knew what they were talking about.